Numerical Reduction and Sharp Thresholds for Adjoint Singularities of Foliated Surfaces: Adjoint log canonical singularities and the wall

-\begin{itemize} \item[$(*)$] $E$ does not belong to Case~I or Case~II, and any two special $K^{>0}$-chains with distinct first curves are pairwise disjoint. \end{itemize}

-Under assumption $(*)$, maximal special $K^{>0}$-chains can be defined.
-We introduce the following notation. \begin{itemize} \item Let $\{\Theta_1,\dots,\Theta_s\}$ denote the set of all maximal special $K^{>0}$-chains of type~(A) contained in $E$. \item Let $\{\Xi_1,\dots,\Xi_t\}$ denote the set of all maximal special $K^{>0}$-chains of type~(B), (C), or (D) contained in $E$. \end{itemize}
+\begin{proof} By Proposition~\ref{prop:elementary-special-chains}, each forced chain is of type {\rm (A)}--{\rm (D)} and can meet the rest of \(E\) only through its last component.
+Thus two forced chains with distinct first curves can interact only through their terminal parts; if they share components, then they coincide from some component onward, toward their last components.
+Reading off the possible terminal vertices of the four types gives exactly the configurations listed above, while all other gluings are excluded by Theorem~\ref{thm:separatrix}.
+The resulting configurations are \((K_\epsilon)^{>0}\)-graphs by Lemma~\ref{lem:neg-def}. \end{proof}

+We may therefore assume, for the purpose of detecting new adjoint configurations, that forced chains with distinct first curves are disjoint.
+The second way in which the reduction can close is residual: after the forced chains have been peeled off, one has to analyze the remaining residual intersections.

+We now peel off all maximal forced chains simultaneously.
+Let \(\Theta_1,\ldots,\Theta_s\) be the maximal special chains of type {\rm (A)}, and let \(\Xi_1,\ldots,\Xi_t\) be the maximal special chains of types {\rm (B)}, {\rm (C)}, and {\rm (D)}.
+Set